newbeeman88/bee-kind-lab-react/README.md

 # bee-kind-lab-react

-The preview for the web site:
+The preview for the website:
 ![preview](https://github.com/newbeeman88/bee-kind-lab-react/blob/main/web_preview.gif)

 ## About the frontend project
-The project now is being hosted on [Vercel](https://vercel.com/), which provides the developer tools and cloud infrastructure to build, scale, and secure a faster, more personalized web.
+The project is hosted on [Vercel](https://vercel.com/), which provides the developer tools and cloud infrastructure to build, scale, and secure a faster, more personalized web.

 Visit https://bee-kind-lab-1111.vercel.app/ for a quick tour!

 ## Features

 ### Core Features
-- **Posts & Photography**: Share your beekeeping experiences, beutiful photos, ask questions, and help others
+- **Posts & Photography**: Share your beekeeping experiences, beautiful photos, ask questions, and help others
 - **Interactive Feed**: Like, comment, and engage with fellow beekeepers' posts
 - **User Profiles**: Customize your profile with bio, location, and experience level
 - **Communities**: Join or create local beekeeping communities